Maven Artifacts

 and baseVersion

-are linked, derived from each other, but they have different values only in
+are linked, derived from each other, but they have different values only in the

 case of snapshots.

-But where do I set Artifact extension?
+But where do I set the Artifact extension?

 Artifact Property | Project POM (pom.xml) | POM Artifact |